mhammarstedt/mhammarstedt.github.io/_posts/2016-11-15-thoughts-on-exam-questions.markdown

 An approach that static site generators would not be very suitable for is a website with a layout that differs for each page or subject, thus defeating the purpose of using static site generators.
 For this, regular coding would do the trick a lot better.
-Again, static site generators are well-suited for simple design projects (or at least websites with a layout that's used through all pages), usually blogs, that doesn't need any databases for products or something like it, but just contains simple information and perhaps blog posts.
+Again, static site generators are well-suited for simple design projects (or at least websites with a layout that's used throughout all pages), usually blogs, that doesn't need any databases for products or something like it, but just contains simple information and perhaps blog posts.

 ### Robots.txt